 Yakitori 4

 • Bring it to a boil over high heat.
 Once boiling, reduce the heat to low and simmer, uncovered, until the sauce reduces to one-third of its original volume.
 It will take about 30 minutes.
 Let it cool to room temperature before using.
 The sauce will thicken with a glossy shine as it cools.
 Tip: You can make the sauce ahead of time.
-To store, remove the green onion from the sauce and pour into a mason jar.
+To store, remove the green onion and pour into a mason jar.
 Keep in the refrigerator for up to 2–3 months.

 Yakitori 5